Dr. Strangelove: Studio response

-Columbia Pictures' early reaction to Dr. Strangelove was anything but enthusiastic.
+Columbia Pictures' early reaction to Dr. Strangelove was unenthusiastic.
 In "Notes From The War Room", in the summer 1994 issue of Grand Street magazine, co-screenwriter Terry Southern recalled that, as production neared the end, "It was about this time that word began to reach us, reflecting concern as to the nature of the film in production.
 Was it anti-American?
 Or just anti-military?
 And the jackpot question: Was it, in fact, anti-American to whatever extent it was anti-military?"

 Southern recalled how Kubrick grew concerned about seeming apathy and distancing by studio heads Abe Schneider and Mo Rothman, and by Columbia's characterization of the film as "just a zany, novelty flick which did not reflect the views of the corporation in any way."
 Southern noted that Rothman was in "prominent attendance" at a ceremony in 1989 when the Library of Congress announced it as one of the first 25 films on the National Film Registry.